Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 30N and 60N - NOAA - Monthly

 | 2025-08-31 | 1.702252 |

 Not for investment purposes.
-Data provided on this web site are not suitable for investment purposes or other financial decisions.
-Users should ask for expert advice and perform their own independent due diligence before pledging money to any investment.
+Financial data distributed on this web site are not meant for investment purposes or any other financial decision.
+Users should obtain expert advice and do independent analysis before taking any financial risk.

 Series Metadata